Health and Healthcare in Frontier Areas

 - Distance from a population center or specific service

 - Travel time to reach a population center or service

 Frontier may be defined at the community level by county, by ZIP code, or by census tract.
 See the National Center for Frontier Communities' Frontier Definitions List for descriptions of all major definitions.

 Rural-Urban Commuting Areas (RUCAs) can be used to identify very remote areas, which could be considered frontier-like due to their isolation from population centers.
 Under the RUCA definition, types of rural and urban are defined by proximity to urban areas and the portion of the population that commute for work from place to place.
 For instance, a RUCA code of 10 is assigned to isolated, small rural census tracts.
 RUCAs are available by census tract and ZIP code area.

 Frontier and Remote (FAR) Codes

-FAR codes are being updated based on 2010 data and should be available by the end of this year.
-Information and maps on the pilot methodology are available at USDA's – Economic Research Service: Frontier and Remote Area Codes
+FAR codes based on 2010 Census population data, along with information and maps on the methodology are available at USDA Economic Research Service: Frontier and Remote Area Codes.

 How much of the U.S. is frontier?

 The number of people living in the frontier and the amount of land that is frontier will vary depending on the definition of frontier used.
 In 2011, the National Center for Frontier Communities asked each of the State Offices of Rural Health (SORH) to designate which of their state’s counties were frontier.
 The SORHs designated 46% of the land area of the United States as frontier, and over 5.6 million people lived in these areas in 2010.
 For a complete list of these SORH-designated frontier areas by state and county, the National Center for Frontier Communities provides Frontier Areas from 2010 U.S. Census, a tool with downloadable data in both Excel and HTML formats.